telerik/xaml-docs/controls/radfilepathpicker/features/watermarktextbox-properties.md

 ---
-title: WatermarkTextbox Properties
+title: WatermarkTextBox Properties
-page_title: WatermarkTextbox Properties
+page_title: WatermarkTextBox Properties
 description: The article will list the properties that the RadFilePathPicker control exposes for controlling the behavior of the RadWatermarkTextBox inside it.
 slug: radfilepathpicker-watermarktextbox-properties
 tags: watermarktextbox, properties
 position: 3
 ---

-# Watermarktextbox Properties
+# WatermarkTextBox Properties

 The __RadFilePathPicker__ has a [RadWatermarkTextBox]({%slug watermarktextbox-getting-started%}) element inside it, which is responsible for holding the text.
 This article will list the properties that the control exposes for working with the RadWatermarkTextBox.